perminder-klair/kickoff-koa2/README.md

 │   ├── middleware      # folder with all middlewares
-│   ├── route           # wraps all the routes and exports a single composed middleware │   └── service         # contains all the service logic └── test                # unit tests
+│   ├── route           # wraps all the routes and exports a single composed middleware │   └── service         # contains all the service logic │   └── utils           # contains all extra utilities └── test                # unit tests
 ```